lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

 and ``single_element_partition.py`` files.
 The first significant change is within the ``import`` statements at the top of the file.
 The ``single_element_mesh.py`` file uses the ``export_mesh()`` function that is imported from the ``abaqus_journal_utilities.py`` file you just created. ``abaqus_journal_utilities.py`` exists in the ``eabm_package/abaqus`` directory, and is never copied to the build directory.

 It is possible to use a normal looking import statement because we will modify `PYTHONPATH`_ in the project ``SConstruct`` configuration file.
 Abaqus Python and Python 3 environments will both inherit the `PYTHONPATH`_ and search for packages on the paths in this environment variable.
+While this path modification would be bad practice for a Python package, since we aren't packaging and deploying our modsim Python modules this path modification is required.
+Care should still be taken to avoid naming conflicts between the modsim package directory and any Python packages that may exist in the active Conda environment.

 .. note::